xinwenfu/VChat_LTER/README.md

 	<img src="Images/I4d.png" width=600>

 7. We can look at the comparison of the Register values before and after the fuzzing in Immunity Debugger.
 Here, we can see the EIP has **not been overwritten** with a series of `A`s (`0x41`).
 This means we likely overwrote a SEH frame on the stack!
-	* Before
+	* Before:

 		<img src="Images/I7.png" width=600>

-	* After
+	* After:

 		<img src="Images/I8.png" width=600>